idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 **Preferences > General > Segmentation**

 Defining the segmentation rules which will be applied for a given project is an important consideration.
 Check out the available options.
 The default (Sentence) is fine for basic needs, but you may want to explore more advanced (SRX) solutions.
-Recommendation: Check out the Suggestion section under [Segmentation](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/1-Preferences#segmentation) in the “Preferences” reference document.
+Recommendation: Review the Suggestion section under [Segmentation](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/1-Preferences#segmentation) in the “Preferences” reference document.

 **Preferences > Memory > Java Memory size (MB)**